citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolAWSDetailResponseModel.md

 `func (o *HypervisorResourcePoolAWSDetailResponseModel) UnsetContainerScopes()`

 UnsetContainerScopes ensures that no value is present for ContainerScopes, not even an explicit nil
+### GetVirtualPrivateCloud

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourceRefResponseModel`

+GetVirtualPrivateCloud returns the VirtualPrivateCloud field if non-nil, zero value otherwise.

+### GetVirtualPrivateCloudOk

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourceRefResponseModel, bool)`

+GetVirtualPrivateCloudOk returns a tuple with the VirtualPrivateCloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualPrivateCloud

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourceRefResponseModel)`

+SetVirtualPrivateCloud sets VirtualPrivateCloud field to given value.

+### GetAvailabilityZone

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZone() HypervisorResourceRefResponseModel`

+GetAvailabilityZone returns the AvailabilityZone field if non-nil, zero value otherwise.

+### GetAvailabilityZoneOk

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZoneOk() (*HypervisorResourceRefResponseModel, bool)`

+GetAvailabilityZoneOk returns a tuple with the AvailabilityZone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailabilityZone

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetAvailabilityZone(v HypervisorResourceRefResponseModel)`

+SetAvailabilityZone sets AvailabilityZone field to given value.

+### GetNetworks

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetNetworks() []HypervisorResourceRefResponseModel`

+GetNetworks returns the Networks field if non-nil, zero value otherwise.

+### GetNetworksOk

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetNetworksOk() (*[]HypervisorResourceRefResponseModel, bool)`

+GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworks

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetNetworks(v []HypervisorResourceRefResponseModel)`

+SetNetworks sets Networks field to given value.

 ### GetId

 `func (o *HypervisorResourcePoolAWSDetailResponseModel) GetId() string`